opinsys/ktpapi/doc/API.md

 * `store-exam-results [filename]` (unimplemented)
 * `shutdown-server`

 Commandfile `.opinsys/cmd` may only contain single command.
+Command file is checked in 5 sec intervals (interval length is not quaranteed).
 Result is stored in following files.
 * `.opinsys/cmd-stamp`
 * `.opinsys/cmd-result`
 * `.opinsys/stats` Current stats
 * `.opinsys/exams` Currently loaded exams
 * `.opinsys/debug-output` Verbose output for debugging purposes

+Lockfiles
+*   `.opinsys/.cmd-in-progress`file is deleted immediatly after execution is finished, undependent of whether cmd has finished with error or not.
+This allows external API user to create file and wait for execution start and exection to finish before checking the results by checking whether file exist.
+*   `.opinsys.cmd-lock` internal lock file contains current commands execution start timestamp.
+Following command execution does not start before this file is deleted or contents timestamp older than 10 minutes.
 - All commands produce stamp-file

 ### Load-exam
 Loads exam on the server, but does not start it